catarina-moreira/med_seg_study/README.md

-Here's an improved version with clearer organization and enhanced explanations:

----

 # Research on Medical Image Segmentation Libraries

 This repository focuses on studying state-of-the-art medical image segmentation libraries, with a goal of integrating them into a Python pipeline for automated segmentation and 3D reconstruction from CT and MRI scans.